 No marketing space or airtime will be wasted.
 All will be calculated.
 I’m sure within a week of launching the menu item, Taco Bell has marketed the product several times to the NBA customer base.
 Whether or not you’re a Taco Bell customer, you’re now aware of a menu item for a limited time.

 As previously stated, all efforts are attempted to motivate customer’s buying decisions.
 The company also wants to create more customers while retaining their consumer base.
 Again, the goal is to invoke action.

-The goal of any great marketer is to see a ROI (aka, return on investment) for your work.
+The goal of any great marketer is to see an ROI (aka, return on investment) for your work.
 No work is done in vain.
 Every successful business owner knows this is what separates good from great companies.
-From an operations’ perspective, this understanding how inputs create a desired outputs.
+From an operations’ perspective, this understanding how inputs create the desired outputs.

 Your outputs are results.
 Results are the sustainable pieces vital to your stability.
 Not all efforts will yield to sales.
 That doesn’t mean the marketing campaign was a bust.
 You now know what doesn’t work.